 Peggy Guggenheim, Peggy Guggenheim and Her Friends, 1970-76

 Peggy Guggenheim was born in New York on August 26, 1898, the daughter of Benjamin Guggenheim and Florette Seligman.
-Benjamin Guggenheim was one of seven brothers who, with their father Meyer (of Jewish Swiss and German origin), had created a family fortune in the late 19th century from the mining and smelting of metals, especially silver, copper, and lead.
+Benjamin Guggenheim was one of seven brothers who, with their father Meyer (of Jewish Swiss and German origin), had created a family fortune in the late nineteenth century from the mining and smelting of metals, especially silver, copper, and lead.
 The Seligmans were a leading banking family.
 In April 1912, Peggy’s father died heroically on the SS Titanic during its maiden voyage from England to the United States.

 Europe: Paris and London